csc-training/summerschool/background_material.md

 ## C++

 The C++ language originally started as an object-oriented extension of C but has long since grown into its own programming ecosystem with different conventions and practices.
+C++ is required for the GPU sections of this summer school as the low-level GPU frameworks (CUDA, HIP) are extensions of C++, but with a C-style interface.

 We make some use of the C++ Standard Template Library (STL) which provides a handy collection of common container types and other helpers.
 Apart from these our use of C++ features is kept to a minimum for simplicity:
 - Very little object-oriented code.
 - From STL we mainly use `std::vector` for dynamic arrays, sometimes `std::array` for static arrays.
 These act as drop-in replacements for raw C-style arrays but provide automatic memory management.
 The "prefix" `std::` is a namespace specifier; all STL objects and functions reside in the `std` namespace.
 - `constexpr` is used for compile-time constants.
-Type-safe replacement for preprocessor constants created with `#define`.
+This is a type-safe replacement for preprocessor constants created with `#define`.
-- Bonus: reference parameters in functions may occasionally be used.
-Eg. `void some_function(int &a, const std::vector<double>& b);` declares that the `a` parameter is always passed by reference, and `b` is always passed by constant reference.
+- Passing variables by reference to functions.
+Eg. `void some_function(int &a, const std::vector<double>& b);` declares that the integer `a` parameter is always passed by reference, and `b` (dynamic array of doubles) is always passed by constant reference.
-- Bonus: templated functions may occasionally appear.
-You can identify these by the syntax involving angle brackets (<...>).
-- Bonus: `static_cast` is sometimes used to replace C-style casts (stricter and safer type semantics).

-Here is an example C++ code `test.cpp` containing elements that are expected to be familiar (except elements marked "bonus").
+Below is an example C++ code `test.cpp` containing elements that are expected to be familiar.

 If you want to refresh your C++ knowledge, please check, for example, [this C++ tutorial](https://www.w3schools.com/cpp/).